MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-R-Golden-Nematode/subjectgroup-ECFRe9d418591460cfd-Quarantine-Regulations/section-301.85-1.md

 *Plant Protection and Quarantine Programs.* The organizational unit within the Animal and Plant Health Inspection Service, U.S. Department of Agriculture, delegated responsibility for enforcing provisions of the Plant Protection Act and related legislation, quarantines, and regulations.

-*Regulated area.* Any quarantined State, or any portion thereof, listed as a regulated area in § 301-85-2a, or otherwise designated as a regulated area in accordance with § 301.85-2(b).
+*Regulated area.* Any quarantined State, or any portion thereof, listed as a regulated area in accordance with § 301.85-2.

-*Regulated article.* Any articles as described in § 301.85(b).
+*Regulated article.* Any article identified as a regulated article under § 301.85 as follows: listed as of January 30, 2023, added in accordance with § 301.85(d), or otherwise designated in accordance with § 301.85(e).

 *Restricted destination permit.* A document issued or authorized to be issued by an inspector to allow the interstate movement of regulated articles not certifiable under all applicable Federal domestic plant quarantines to a specified destination for other than scientific purposes.